This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

 The Blue Ribbon Project ‘s Backpacks of Love program provides backpacks that are gender and age-appropriate.
-CLICK HERE to find a list of each age and gender and what is included in a backpack for that child.
 I personalized 2 backpacks to donate to The Blue Ribbon Project – one for a 6-7-year-old girl and one for a 5-6-year-old boy.
 If you plan to donate a backpack, here are a few things to know –

 - If you want to fill an entire backpack for an age, that is great.
 If you just want to donate a tube of toothpaste, that too is wonderful.
 Do not feel obligated to purchase everything on the list.